tuition & aid

 School Tuition for the 2021-2022 school year:

 Prep provides financial aid to any young man who is academically qualified and demonstrates need.
-Whether a student is receiving need-based assistance in the form of financial aid or a unique payment plan, we will work with families to create the best situation financially that is institutionally sound.
+We will work with families to create a financial plan that will allow the family to be successful.

 Financial Aid Application Process

-Financial aid applications for the Class of 2025 are due January 9, 2021.
+Financial aid applications for the Class of 2026 are due January 21, 2022.
 Financial information is submitted to FACTS Grant & Aid Assessment.
 This information is used by Prep to determine financial need and to allocate aid.
-There is a $35 application fee per family.
-To learn more, take a look at an application process flyer from FACTS Grant & Aid Assessment.
+There is a $40 application fee per family.
+To learn more, see the application process flyer from FACTS Grant & Aid Assessment.